Stanton R. Musser: Military career

-He returned to Southeast Asia in May 1970 and flew F-4Es as assistant operations officer, 469th Tactical Fighter Squadron and later as assistant deputy commander for operations, 388th Tactical Fighter Wing, Korat Royal Thai Air Force Base, Thailand.
+Musser returned to Southeast Asia in May 1970 and flew F-4Es as assistant operations officer, 469th Tactical Fighter Squadron, and later as assistant deputy commander for operations, 388th Tactical Fighter Wing, Korat Royal Thai Air Force Base, Thailand.
 During this tour of duty, he completed another 86 combat missions.

-From January 1971 to August 1973 he was assigned to Headquarters U.S. Air Force, Washington, D.C., as chief of the Tactics Branch, Tactical Forces Division, Directorate of Operations.
+From January 1971 to August 1973, Musser was assigned to Headquarters U.S. Air Force, Washington, D.C., as chief of the Tactics Branch, Tactical Forces Division, Directorate of Operations.
 After graduating from the Industrial College of the Armed Forces in July 1974, he became assistant deputy commander for operations, 4th Tactical Fighter Wing, Seymour Johnson Air Force Base, North Carolina, again flying F-4Es.
 He returned to the Air Force Academy in July 1975 as deputy commandant of the Cadet Wing and in March 1977 became vice commandant of cadets.
 He received a master of arts degree in personnel management from Central Michigan University in 1975.

-In October 1977 he was assigned as vice commander of the first operational McDonnell Douglas F-15 Eagle wing, 1st Tactical Fighter Wing, Langley Air Force Base, Virginia.
+In October 1977, Musser was appointed vice commander of the first operational McDonnell Douglas F-15 Eagle wing, 1st Tactical Fighter Wing, Langley Air Force Base, Virginia.
 In 1978 he was named a distinguished alumnus of Gettysburg College.
 In August 1979 he became commander of the 602nd Tactical Air Control Wing, Bergstrom Air Force Base, Texas.
 He transferred to Eglin Air Force Base, Florida, in April 1980 as commander of the 33rd Tactical Fighter Wing.

-He was assigned as vice commander of the Ogden Air Logistics Center, Hill Air Force Base, Utah, in February 1982.
+Musser was appointed vice commander of the Ogden Air Logistics Center, Hill Air Force Base, Utah, in February 1982.
 He completed the program for senior executives in National and International Security at the John F. Kennedy School of Government, Harvard University, in 1982.
 In July 1983 he became chief, Office of Military Cooperation, Cairo, Egypt, where he also served as the senior military adviser to the ambassador.
 He was promoted to major general on 1 June 1985, with date of rank of 1 June 1981.
 From July 1985 to July 1986 he was assigned as assistant deputy chief of staff for logistics and engineering at Air Force headquarters.
 He then served as deputy director of the Defense Logistics Agency, Cameron Station, Virginia.
 He assumed command of the Air Force Inspection and Safety Center, Norton Air Force Base, California in September 1987.
 He retired from the USAF on 1 September 1989.

-He was a command pilot with more than 4,500 flying hours, primarily in F-4s, F-15s and F-100s.
+He was a command pilot with more than 4,500 flying hours, primarily on F-4s, F-15s and F-100s.
+Musser was a member of the Military Advisory Council for the Mitt Romney 2012 presidential campaign.

 Later life

-He served as Commandant of the Virginia Tech Corps of Cadets for ten years.

-He died on 8 October 2012 in Blacksburg, Virginia.
+Musser served as Commandant of the Virginia Tech Corps of Cadets for ten years.
+He died on 8 October 2012 in Blacksburg, Virginia; and was survived by his wife, three children and six grandchildren.
 He was buried at Arlington National Cemetery.